ckahraman/ckahraman.github.io/index.md

 * Big advocate of Cypress Test automation tool.
 * Developed java desktop applications.
 * Husband of a lovely wife and father of two handsome boys.
-* I love every aspect of Technology and learning is endless journey for me...
+* I am passionate about every aspect of technology, and I view learning as an endless journey.

 ## My Skills
 ---